YouVersion Logo

 Don’t overlook the obvious here, friends.
 With God, one day is as good as a thousand years, a thousand years as a day.
 God isn’t late with his promise as some measure lateness.
 He is restraining himself on account of you, holding back the End because he doesn’t want anyone lost.
 He’s giving everyone space and time to change.
 But when the Day of God’s Judgment does come, it will be unannounced, like a thief.
 The sky will collapse with a thunderous bang, everything disintegrating in a raging inferno, earth and all its works exposed to the scrutiny of Judgment.

 Know this first of all, that in the last days mockers will come with their mocking, following after their own lusts, and saying, “Where is the promise of His coming?
-For ever since the fathers fell asleep, all continues just as it was from the beginning of creation.”
+For ever since the fathers fell asleep, all things continue just as they were from the beginning of creation.”

-The Lord is not slow about His promise, as some count slowness, but is patient toward you, not wishing for any to perish but for all to come to repentance.
-But the day of the Lord will come like a thief, in which the heavens will pass away with a roar and the elements will be destroyed with intense heat, and the earth and its works will be burned up.
+The Lord is not slow about His promise, as some count slowness, but is patient toward you, not willing for any to perish, but for all to come to repentance.
+But the day of the Lord will come like a thief, in which the heavens will pass away with a roar and the elements will be destroyed with intense heat, and the earth and its works will be discovered.

 2 Peter 3:3-4 AMP (Amplified Bible)